PlatONnetwork/docs/docs/PlatON共识方案.md

 #### Communication complexity

 PBFT is an agreement based on a three-phase voting process.
-In the prepare and commit phases, each node needs to broadcast its own prepare or commit message, so the communication complexity is $ O(n^2) $.
+In the prepare and commit phases, each node needs to broadcast its own prepare or commit message, so the communication complexity is $$ O(n^2) $$.

 During the view-change process, all replica nodes are required to time out first, and then a consensus is reached on view-change.
 Then, they let the new master node know about the reached consensus.
-The new master node will broadcast this message to announce view-change, so the communication complexity of view-change is $O(n^3)$.
+The new master node will broadcast this message to announce view-change, so the communication complexity of view-change is $$O(n^3)$$.

-The communication complexity of up to $O(n^3)$ undoubtedly has a serious impact on the consensus efficiency of PBFT, which greatly limits the scalability of PBFT.
+The communication complexity of up to $$O(n^3)$$ undoubtedly has a serious impact on the consensus efficiency of PBFT, which greatly limits the scalability of PBFT.

 ### Optimization of BFT protocol

-How to reduce the communication complexity of $O(n^3)$ to $O(n)$ and improve the efficiency of consensus is the challenge that the blockchain BFT consensus protocol faces.
+How to reduce the communication complexity of $$O(n^3)$$ to $$O(n)$$ and improve the efficiency of consensus is the challenge that the blockchain BFT consensus protocol faces.
 There are several approaches to optimize BFT consensus efficiency:

 #### Aggregation signature

 E. Kokoris-Kogias et al. proposed in their paper the method of using aggregate signatures in the consensus mechanism.
-The **ByzCoin** [4] mentioned in the paper replaced the original MAC used by PBFT with a digital signature to reduce the communication delay from $O(n^2)$ to $O(n)$.
-The communication complexity is further reduced to $O(logn)$.
+The **ByzCoin** [4] mentioned in the paper replaced the original MAC used by PBFT with a digital signature to reduce the communication delay from $$O(n^2)$$ to $$O(n)$$.
+The communication complexity is further reduced to $$O(logn)$$.
 But ByzCoin still has limitations in terms of malicious master node or 33% fault tolerance.

 After that, some public chain projects, such as **Zilliqa** [5], etc., based on this idea, adopted the EC-Schnorr multi-signature algorithm to improve the message passing efficiency in the Prepare and Commit stages of the PBFT process.